The Junkman: Production

 Many locals were used as extras in the film.
 Most of the San Luis Obispo County sheriff deputies, Paso Robles, and Atascadero police officers in the movie were officers at the time of filming.
 All of the California Highway Patrol officers were professional stunt drivers.
 Hoyt Axton makes a special appearance as "Captain Gibbs"; his character would play a much larger role in Halicki's next film, Deadline Auto Theft (1983).

 The fire fighting plane is a Fairchild C-119 Flying Boxcar.

 The Junkman holds the Guinness World Record for wrecking over 150 cars, trucks, motorcycles and planes in one movie.

+Release

 Home media

 In 2001, Denice Shakarian Halicki, along with her business partner Michael Leone under the banner Halicki Films, released the restored film in Dolby 5.1 surround sound on DVD and VHS to American viewers.
 It included H. B. Halicki hosting a documentary about film making.
 In the DVD release, all of the rock and roll, country music soundtrack from the original film including title tracks have been replaced by a generic synthesizer music score.
 A number of dialogue changes were also made.
 The original version was released on video in the 1980s but is rare today.

+Sequel

+A sequel titled Deadline Auto Theft, was released in 1983.